peterpaulis/M6ParallaxController/README.md

 - In storyboard, create a view controller and set its class to MyParallaxController
 - Add a UIViewController, which will be parallaxed.
 Set its Storyboard ID to let's say "ParallaxedViewController"
-- Add a UITableViewController, and create a custom class for it, lets say MyTableViewController (which subclasses the UITableViewController)
-- Inside your implementation of MyTableViewController add
+- Add a UITableViewController, and create a custom class for it, lets say MyTableViewController (which subclasses the UITableViewController).
+Inside your implementation of MyTableViewController add :

 ``` objective-c
 - (void)scrollViewDidScroll:(UIScrollView *)scrollView {